Democrats are having a banner recruiting year — and it could cost them

 Doug Applegate came so close to beating Issa in 2016 that he went to an orientation for new members of Congress in Washington before the race got called.

-Straight-backed with close cropped grey hair, Applegate talks like a Marine colonel-turned-Bernie Sanders acolyte, because he is one.
+Straight-backed with close-cropped gray hair, Applegate talks like a Marine colonel-turned-Bernie Sanders acolyte, because he is one.

 He immediately filed for a rematch, expecting a clear shot in 2018.